 The Project, which is located in Kern County, California, will inject and sequester between 265,000 and 455,000 metric tonnes per year in the Vedder Sand within the Kern River Oil Field for a period of 20 years.
-The Eastridge Cogeneration facility produces 265,000 metric tonnes per year for the full 20 years.
-Starting in year 12, the project anticipates additional carbon dioxide availability from another carbon capture technology (e.g., direct air capture (DAC) or equivalent) which is an additional 190,000 metric tonnes per year (for a total of 455,000 metric tonnes in the last 8 years).
 The cumulative amount of sequestered CO2 is expected to total 6.82 million tonnes over the life of the Project.